cloudmaven/documentation/pages/aws/aws_cost_notification_system.md

 In your Inbox every day you and your selected account minders will receive an email summary of yesterday's spend on AWS.
 The first piece of data is a bulk cost and this is followed by a cost breakdown by users.
-You will see at a glance how much you are burning to use the cloud.
+You will see at a glance how much you are spending to use the cloud.
 You will also notice any strange spikes in spending, for example due to unauthorized access.
 This is measure of security against accidental cost overruns.